Chicago/dev.cityofchicago.org/README.md

 # dev.cityofchicago.org

-An ALPHA website to replace the current [dev.cityofchicago.org](http://dev.cityofchicago.org) website to provide information and documentation for developers on APIs and other developer resources provided by the City of Chicago and sister agencies.
+Developer resources provided by the City of Chicago and sister agencies and get technical updates from the developer blog.

 # Adding New Blog Post